cvasi-tktd/cvasi/doc/cvasi-1-manual.md

 Parameter fitting builds upon the *R* function `stats::optim()` and it exposes full control over the fitting process.
-In this context, a dataset is represented by a `CalibrationSet` object which consists of a scenario, observed data, and an optional weighting term.
+In this context, a dataset is represented by a *calibration set* object which consists of a scenario, observed data, and an optional weighting term.
 Please refer to the [Modeling Howto](cvasi-2-howto.html) for a description of the fitting process using `calibrate()`.